nilpunch/fixed-point/README.md

 # fixed-point - Work in progress

 Unity package.
-Deterministic fixed point math library for online games and more.
+Deterministic fixed point math library for online multiplayer games and more.